 Battle of Bannockburn - winning Scotland's independence.

 The Battle of Bannockburn, 1314 - a crucial event in Scotland's story.
-But it isn't the most scenic of Scotland's battlefields.
-Don't blame King Robert tho.
+It isn't the most scenic of Scotland's battlefields but don't blame King Robert.

 Battle of Bannockburn